Follow the conference on Twitter #BADSurology

-Bladder outflow obstruction surgery – moving from TURP to daycase or outpatient procedures
+Bladder outflow obstruction surgery – moving TURP to day case pathways

-- Pitfalls to approach and obstacles to overcome – how they did it
+Pitfalls and obstacles to overcome – how ‘they’ did it

 About the British Association of Day Surgery (BADS)